yehoonahn/yehoonahn.github.io/docs/index.rst

 Ahn Yehoon
 =====================
-I am a public health researcher at the National University of Singapore.
+I am a Research Assistant at the Saw Swee Hock School of Public Health, National University of Singapore.